ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 whitelisted-subnets: 2b175hLJhGdj3CzgXENso9CmwMgejaCQXhMFzBsm8hXbH2MF7H

-TIP: Try this command with the --avalanchego-config flag pointing to your config file, this tool will try to update the file automatically (make sure it can write to it).
+TIP: Try this command with the --avalanchego-config flag pointing to your config file, this tool is going to try to update the file automatically (make sure it can write to it).

-After you update your config, you will need to restart your node for the changes to take effect.
+After you update your config, you is going to need to restart your node for the changes to take effect.
 ```

 ## Subnet Export

-This tool is most useful on the machine where a validator is or will be running.
+This tool is most useful on the machine where a validator is or is going to be running.
 In order to allow a
 VM to run on a different machine, the configuration can be exported.
 We just need to provide a path
 to where to export the data: